amgartendev/amgartendev/README.md

 ###

 <p align="left">Hi!
-I'm João, a full-stack developer from Portugal.
+I'm João, a full-stack developer.
 I build cross-platform  apps (mainly iOS and Android) using Flutter.
-For the back-end I usually work with Python + FastAPI.<br><br>Right now I'm putting a lot of effort into becoming a Data Scientist and really diving deep into the world of data and Machine Learning.</p>
+For the back-end I usually work with Python + FastAPI.<br><br>Right now I'm putting a lot of effort into learning C.</p>

 ###